KarinaAE123/CSS-images-test/README.md

-The silhouette themes do not contain original art, it belongs to sambaneko.
+These themes do not contain original art, it belongs to sambaneko.
 Please visit their website: http://www.spacecatsamba.com/.